RANJANKUMAR007/Gaussian/README.md

 ## Equipments Required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm
+# step 1
-1. create numpy library to create guasian elimination program
+create numpy library to create guasian elimination program
+# step 2
-2. add for loop for 3*3 row and column matrix with an range
+ add for loop for 3*3 row and column matrix with an range
+# step 3
-3. use if condition to print the values
+use if condition to print the values
+# step 4
-4. print the result to shoe output
+print the result to shoe output

 ## Program:
 ```